 Most recently, we were excited to learn (at a viability ultrasound – also a terrible term) that not only did we have a “viable” pregnancy – we had a beautiful, strong heartbeat.
 We waited until we had heard more than once to share with family and friends.
 Although our pregnancy hasn’t been flawless and we still have a few tough things ahead of us, I know without a doubt that we are infinitely blessed to get to experience this a second time.

 I want every other woman that experiences pregnancy loss or infertility to know that she is not alone.
 You will survive the loss, the grief, the waiting, and the pain and you don’t ever have to do it alone.
-Hold onto the knowledge that someday when you hold your child for the first time, you will finally understand why it never worked out before.
-The child you are meant to mother will find there way to you.
-In the meantime though, cry, scream, but most of all, talk.
+Hold onto the knowledge that someday, when you hold your child for the first time, you will finally understand why it never worked out before.
+The child you are meant to mother will find their way to you.
+In the meantime though cry, scream, but most of all, talk.
 Talk to your friends and your family and know that you are not alone.